satkukreti/Hypersphere-Fractional-Volume-Calculator/README.txt

     It will automatically run ball_sam-cpu and run graph.py to plot the 3D Surface Plot.

 2) For cuda
     I did not add to the makefile as it was tested on OpenHPC.
-Use OpenHPC to compile and run the code.
+Use OpenHPC and nvcc to compile and run the code.